sjpark98/Robust-Text-Transmission-LLM/README.md

 You can run the main simulation script to evaluate the proposed model's performance.

-**Note:** The simulation is currently configured to perform a comparative experiment between the **Proposed Map (ICE)** and a **Random Map** baseline.
+**Note:** The simulation is currently configured to perform a comparative experiment between the **Proposed Filter** and a **Random Filter** baseline.
 This allows you to directly observe the performance gains achieved by the importance score-based selection strategy.

 ```bash
 python main.py